ahmedh409/deepfake-detection/README.md

 # Deepfake Detection

+#### March 14th, 2022
+- TCP socket initialization, each node creates a socket

 #### March 6th, 2022
 - global node list part 2 (finished), all nodes can read from the folder